 Sounds great in theory, however, I think it’s a flawed argument.

 There is an assumption that you will have so much saved for retirement that you’ll actually be earning more income on your retirement account withdrawals than the income you are making right now.
 That’s not always going to be the case.
 In fact, for many, the opposite will be true.
 Painting broad brush statements like that are dangerous.

 Others argue that tax rates will only go up in the future, so you might as well pay lower taxes now.
 This is another dangerous assumption to make.
 Short-term budget shortfalls may fuel this thought.
-However, when you look at the historical income tax rate, taxes are lower now than at any point since 1931!
-The long-term trend has been downward.
+However, when you look at the historical income tax rate, taxes are near the lowest point since 1931!
+The long-term trend has been downward, even with a little bump in the last few years to the top tax bracket.
 And with one political party making it their entire platform, that may never change.

 |Roth 401K||Traditional 401K|

 |Matching Funds Are||Pre-Taxed & contributed to a Traditional 401K||Pre-Taxed & contributed to a Traditional 401K|

 |Annual Maximum Contribution (Employee)||$22,500 (2023)||$22,500 (2023)|

 |Can Roll-Over to:||Roth IRA or new employer's 401K||Another pre-tax IRA, a new employer's Traditional 401K, or a Roth IRA (w/ tax implications)|